MahmoodHashem/git-exercises/readme.md

 * Dangers of history-changing operations
 * Best practices of history-changing operations
 * Pointers

+## How Does It Work

+In this repository, I create a new branch for each lesson I work on.
+This approach allows for better organization and experimentation with Git concepts without affecting the main branch.
+Each branch serves as a dedicated space to practice specific commands and techniques discussed in the lessons.

 Feel free to explore the repository and follow along with the lesson.
 Contributions and feedback are always welcome!